 - 3/4 tsp salt

-- 3/4 cup semi-sweet chocolate chips (if dairy free, use a dairy-free chocolate chips)
+- 3/4 cup semi-sweet chocolate chips (if dairy-free, use dairy-free chocolate chips)

-*If you don’t have pumpkin pie spice, you can alternatively use 1/4 tsp nutmeg, 1/4 tsp cloves, and 1/4 tsp ginger.
+*If you don’t have pumpkin pie spice, use 1/4 tsp nutmeg, 1/4 tsp cloves, and 1/4 tsp ginger instead.

-If using a different gluten-free flour, make sure it’s a blend of various flours, starches and xanthan gum, which is needed to hold everything together when there’s no gluten present.
+If using a different gluten-free flour, make sure it’s a blend of various flours, starches, and xanthan gum, which is needed to hold everything together when there’s no gluten present.
+If your gluten-free flour blend doesn’t contain xanthan gum, add 1 1/2 teaspoons to your dry ingredients.

 Step #2: Prepare the Oven and Loaf Pan

-Adjust your oven rack to the lower third position and preheat the oven to 350º F. Lightly grease a 9 x 5″ loaf pan with cooking spray.
+Adjust your oven rack to the lower third position and preheat the oven to 350º F. Lightly grease a standard loaf pan with cooking spray.
+See below for more information on what type of pan to use.

 Step #3: Create the Batter

-In a large bowl, whisk together the eggs, granulated sugar, brown sugar, pumpkin puree, vegetable oil, and orange juice.
-Blend gently with a whisk until smooth.
+Whisk together the eggs, brown sugar, granulated sugar, vegetable oil, orange juice, and pumpkin purée in a large bowl.
+Blend with a whisk until smooth.

-Fold in chocolate chips (or other add-ins) with a spatula or wooden spoon and mix until combined.
+Fold in the chocolate chips (or other add-ins – see below) with a spatula until combined.
+How’s that for an easy gluten-free recipe?!

 The bread is done when a toothpick inserted into the center comes out clean.
-This is a very moist bread and will need to bake for the full 60 minutes.
-Oven times will vary so check your bread to ensure the middle is cooked through and the top doesn’t over-brown.
+This is a very moist bread and will need to bake for the full 60-65 minutes.
+Oven times will vary, so check your bread to ensure the middle is cooked through and the top doesn’t overbrown.

-Allow the pumpkin bread to rest in its loaf pan for several hours (or overnight) on top of a wire rack before removing it from the pan and slicing it.
+Allow the pumpkin bread to rest and cool in its loaf pan for several hours (or overnight) on top of a wire rack before removing it from the pan and slicing it.

 Here are answers to the most frequently asked questions.